by Health By Principle

 By Jana Bounds

 These beautiful toxins impact those with migraines, asthma, heart disease (short-term smoke exposure is linked to heart attacks and arrythmias) and other respiratory conditions.
-And research shows that people with asthma are 62% more likely to have migraine than people without, and those with migraine have a 56% higher chance of having asthma than those without migraine.

 All Those Heavy Metals in the Air